About Us

 • Extensive hazmat and safety experience.

-• Instructors who can speak Russian and Ukrainian.
+• Instructors who speak Russian and Ukrainian.

 • And much more.

-Getting a Commercial Driver License (CDL)
+Getting a Commercial Driver's License (CDL)

 1. Pass a physical with the Washington DOT